 The term ‘Synthetic Phonics’ began to be widely used after the publication of a study carried out in Clackmannanshire, in Scotland.
 Researchers from St Andrew’s University found that one method of learning to read produced much better results than the other methods they looked at.
 This method was called Synthetic Phonics.
 This success has since been replicated in numerous studies world-wide.

-There are numerous ‘Synthetic Phonic’ programs available and they all have more or less the same set of sounds.
+There are numerous “Synthetic Phonics” programs available, and they all have more or less the same set of sounds.
 There are a few small differences.
 Each program has its own order for introducing the sounds, but evidence suggests that as long as all the sounds are covered, the order doesn’t seem to matter.
-Generally programs introduce commonly used consonants and short vowel sounds first, followed by long vowels, digraphs, adjacent consonants and r-controlled vowel sounds (such as /er/ and /or/).
+Generally, programs introduce commonly used consonants and short vowel sounds first, followed by adjacent consonants, digraphs and long vowels.
 Children learn one way of writing down each of the sounds and are then gradually introduced to spelling alternatives for each of the sounds.
 Sometimes they are still learning about the more complex spelling alternatives in upper primary or even secondary school.
 For example, we first learn that the /s/ sound is written down using the letter ‘s’ (as in sun).
-Later we learn that we can write the /s/ sound using the letter ‘c’ (as in city) or ‘sc’ (as in science), and later still we learn that we can write down the /s/ sound using the letters ‘ps’ (as in psychic) or ‘st’ (as in listen).
+Later, we learn that we can write the /s/ sound using the letter ‘c’ (as in city) or ‘sc’ (as in science), and later still we learn that we can write down the /s/ sound using the letters ‘ps’ (as in psychic) or ‘st’ (as in listen).

 There are many synthetic phonics reading series.
-Two of the series recommended by DSF include: the Dandelion Readers series and the Read Write Inc Phonics series.
-Both of these series follow a very structured, systematic introduction of new sounds and letters, in reading books that are both appealing and entertaining.
+Some examples of recommended series include: The Phonic Book Series (including Dandelion, Magic Belt, Totem, Rescue, Alba, Talisman and Moon Dogs), the Little Learners Love Literacy series, and the Sounds-Write readers.
+These series follow a very structured, systematic introduction of new sounds and letters, in reading books that are both appealing and entertaining.

 It is important to remember that English is not a completely regular language.
 There are well over 600,000 words in the Oxford English Dictionary and the majority of these have been taken directly from other languages: Latin, French, Greek, to name a few.
 Although they have been absorbed into English, the words have retained much of their original spelling.
 This is why English takes so much longer to learn than many other alphabetic languages and explains why there are so many spelling alternatives for some of the speech sounds.
 It is important to remember that it is not, however, a completely irregular language, and it is far easier to learn and recognise the patterns that are there, than it is to try and remember every word individually.

-As the other alternatives are introduced to the children, and they develop a knowledge of word families, their spelling will improve.
-Also as children read more, and see the words in their reading, they begin to learn and recognise which way words are spelt.
+As the other alternatives are introduced and practised by the children, their spelling will improve.
+Also, as children read more, they begin to learn and recognise the way words are spelt.

 Poor readers also tend to rely on initial consonant cues, guessing the word on the basis of the first one or two letters.

-Children who are dyslexic usually stand out as their reading ability does not match with their abilities in other ways.
+Children with a specific learning disorder with impairment in reading usually stand out as their reading ability does not match with their abilities in other ways.
 Reading can be a slow and frustrating journey but because the system is logical and goes forward step by step they are usually successful using a Synthetic Phonics approach.

 However, research also demonstrates that all children benefit from phonics instruction, learning to read and write at a faster rate than they would without phonics.
 It is also the case that some children, who have been taught to read using other methods, seem at first to be making good progress but then seem to stumble.
 Frequently, these children have relied on visual-memory strategies and to begin with they learn the words quickly by memorising them as whole words.
 As they progress though, the number of words they need to know increases, and eventually they slow down (usually around Year 2 or 3).
 They then find it difficult to move forward.
 These children have to be taught the code if they are to continue to make good progress with their reading, and cope with more difficult words.